jayj/Youtube-Profile-Field/readme.md

 Show your videos in your posts, pages, and text widgets using a shortcode, or in your theme files using the template tag.

-For WordPress 3.9 or later the videos will be displayed using the native WordPress video player and your theme styles.
+So, how is this different from the Youtube oEmbed feature that's already in WordPress?

+The built-in feature is awesome if you want to show a specific video.
+But what if you always want to show your latest video?
+Or 3 latest videos?
+You could manually update them each you upload a new video, or you could use this plugin to take care of it for you.

 ## Installation ##

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to `Users > Your Profile` and enter your Youtube username in the field called "Youtube username" under "Contact Info"
+3. Go to `Users > Your Profile` and enter your Youtube username (or channel ID) in the field called "Youtube username" under "Contact Info"
 4. **Optional:** Go to the settings page `Settings > Youtube Profile Field` and change the settings to fit you.

+If you need help finding your channel ID, [here's an article from the Youtube help section](https://support.google.com/youtube/answer/3250431?hl=en)

 ## Frequently Asked Questions ##

+### So, how is this different from the Youtube oEmbed feature that's already in WordPress?

+The built-in feature is awesome if you want to show a specific video.
+But what if you always want to show your latest video?
+Or 3 latest videos?
+You could manually update them each you upload a new video, or you could use this plugin to take care of it for you.

 ### How do I use the shortcode? ###